Christian-Active/alx-system_engineering-devops/0x00-shell_basics/README.md

-Moves all files with capital letter
+Delete all first with a character